cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 ### zip code

-Though the United States Postal Service capitalizes it “[ZIP Code](https://tools.usps.com/go/ZipLookupAction!input.action),” use **zip code**.
+Though the United States Postal Service capitalizes it [ZIP Code](https://tools.usps.com/go/ZipLookupAction!input.action), use **zip code**.
 Most people don’t know that zip is an acronym.
 Using capital letters distracts readers.
 The unexpected capitalization makes them pause and question the content.
 The lowercase zip code is easier for people to understand and read.

 ## Technical glossary